-Industry Specification Group (ISG) Encrypted Traffic Inspection (ETI)
+Industry Specification Group (ISG) Encrypted Traffic Integration (ETI)

-ISG ETI develops Group Specifications (GS) and Group Reports (GR) that define requirements and identify the use cases of Encrypted Traffic Inspection techniques to mitigate against threats to networks and users arising from the deployment of encrypted traffic.
+ISG ETI develops Group Specifications (GS) and Group Reports (GR) that define requirements and identify the use cases of Encrypted Traffic Integration techniques to mitigate against threats to networks and users arising from the deployment of encrypted traffic.
 The group defines detailed specifications of mitigation measures with a view to their further development in ETSI Technical Committees that are identified as appropriate for their adoption.

 As a pre-standardization activity, the ISG ETI intends to frame the security concerns arising from widespread adoption of encryption by default in networks and to build the foundation of a longer-term response to the threats from the “encrypted by default” paradigm.
 In addition, ISG ETI is looking at the regulatory impact of the "encrypted by default" paradigm and has added a specific work item to provide guidance to support implementation of the EU "Council Resolution on Encryption Security through encryption and security despite encryption" that was adopted on 14 December 2020.